-Minnesota Prevention Resource Center (MPRC) is one provider within a system of support services for people and organizations to engage in addressing the root causes of substance abuse.
-Together, this system provides the information, in-person support, and data to be effective, save time, implement best practices, and grow substance abuse prevention in more Minnesota communities!
+Minnesota Prevention Resource Center (MPRC) is one provider within a system of support services for people and organizations to engage in addressing the root causes of substance misuse.
+Together, this system provides the information, in-person support, and data to be effective, save time, implement best practices, and grow substance misuse prevention in more Minnesota communities!

 Minnesota Prevention Resource Center